WHAT IS THE THYROID GLAND AND WHAT DOES IT DO?

 – Autoimmune Hypophysitis (attack on the pituitary gland)

 What Causes Hypothyroidism?

-You can become hypothyroid as a result of Hashimoto’s thyroiditis, the autoimmune condition that can destroy your gland over time and make your T3 and T4 levels decline gradually.
-You can also become hypothyroid as a result of the treatment of Graves’ disease.
-An underactive thyroid can also be caused by surgical removal of part or all of the thyroid gland.
-It can also be caused by other types of inflammation of the thyroid, such as subacute thyroiditis (a viral illness that can damage the thyroid gland), and silent thyroiditis (another form of immune attack on the thyroid gland).
-Postpartum thyroiditis, radiation to the head and neck, deficiency of iodine, and deficiency of important nutrients, such as selenium, can also make your thyroid slow down.
+You can become hypothyroid as a result of Hashimoto’s thyroiditis, the autoimmune condition that destroys your gland over time and makes your T3 and T4 levels gradually decline.
+You can also become hypothyroid as a result of treating Graves’ disease.
+An underactive thyroid can be caused by the surgical removal of part or all of the thyroid gland.
+It can also be caused by other types of inflammation of the thyroid, such as subacute thyroiditis (a viral illness that can damage the thyroid gland), and silent thyroiditis (another form of autoimmunity on the thyroid).
+Postpartum thyroiditis, radiation to the head and neck, and deficiency of important nutrients such as iodine or selenium can also make your thyroid slow down.
 Some medications and disorders of the hypothalamus, or pituitary gland, can also result in hypothyroidism.